davidad/davidad.github.io/source/_posts/2014-04-06-minimal-nginx-configuration.markdown

 * * *

-Having intermittently struggled with `apache2` configuration files for nearly half of my adult life, I find `nginx` an absolute joy to set up.
+Having intermittently struggled with `apache2` configuration files for the majority of my adult life, I find `nginx` an absolute joy to set up.
 I'm completely sincere about that.
 But, for those who are just getting into Web development, `nginx` is just about as much of a struggle as Apache used to be---in fact, probably more so, because there's less abundant learning materials out there on the Internet.

 So, here's an attempt to make that situation just the slightest bit better.